The choice of lawyer that a home buyer or seller makes can determine the success or otherwise of their deal.

-Despite popular opinion that only large, more technology advanced companies sign up to these panels, too often it is the desperate, old-fashioned traditional firms that take the panel manager’s shilling.
-Indeed, in our experience, many of these small companies have ludicrously old fashioned on boarding techniques.
+Despite the popular opinion that only large, more technologically advanced companies sign up to these panels, too often it is the desperate, old-fashioned traditional firms that take the panel manager’s shilling.
+Indeed, in our experience, many of these small companies have ludicrously old-fashioned onboarding techniques.
 Most of which involve putting paperwork in the post.
 Ignore any stories of “amazing technological progress underway in the legal sector.

 For many panels, not content with charging the consumer with additional fees for the legal service, they go back for a second bite of the cherry, by adding on charges for obtaining legal searches for buyers.
 We have seen situations where the panel manager instructs the search company to contact the client directly to take payment to buy the searches.
 Yet another person for the client to speak with.
 Only when this is complete, does the process actually start, and the true downside of using a panel lawyer reveals itself to the client.

 The owner of the law firm, having accepted to pay the bribe demanded by the panel manager, may have their fees fixed by them.
-These will typically be very low, because otherwise the additional costs that are need to pay everyone in the chain would make the fees uncompetitive.
+These will typically be very low because otherwise, the additional costs that are needed to pay everyone in the chain would make the fees uncompetitive.
 Low fees mean that the people doing the work must be cheaper and have a high caseload.
-Which impacts on the service that can be provided to the home buyer.
+Which impacts the service that can be provided to the home buyer.
 This normally translates into slow responses to emails or the non-answering of telephones.